Pre-existing Conditions

 Poor blood sugar control:

-High blood pressure needs to be well managed before you start trying to become pregnant.
-If you have high blood pressure before or during pregnancy there is an increased risk of developing a condition called pre-eclampsia.
+It’s better if high blood pressure is well managed before you start trying to become pregnant.
+If you have high blood pressure before or during pregnancy, there is an increased risk of developing a condition called pre-eclampsia.
 If untreated, pre-eclampsia can lead to problems with kidney and liver function, blood clotting, fluid in the lungs, or seizures.

-Certain prescription blood pressure medicine shouldn’t be taken when you’re pregnant as they affect your baby.
+Certain prescription blood pressure medicine shouldn’t be taken while pregnant as they affect your baby.
 Make sure your health care provider knows all the medicine you take.

 Thyroid disorders may make it harder to become pregnant.
-Thyroid problems can causes you to be less interested in sex and can change your menstrual cycle.
+Thyroid problems can cause you to be less interested in sex and can change your menstrual cycle.

 The hormone from your thyroid gland is important to your baby’s brain and nervous system.
 If this hormone is too high or too low it could have a serious effect on your baby’s brain or nervous system.

-Talk to your health care provider about getting your thyroid levels checked if you have:
+Talk with your health care provider about getting your thyroid levels checked if you have:

 Pregnancy puts extra strain on the heart.
-Women who have cardiovascular conditions before becoming pregnant are at more risk of heart failure as well as issues such as an irregular heart rate.
-Infants of mothers born with a heart defect are also at increased risk of having a heart defect.
-The mother’s treatment, medicine or health concern may put her baby’s growth and development at risk.
+Those who have cardiovascular conditions before becoming pregnant are more at risk of heart failure as well as issues such as an irregular heart rate.
+Pregnant people who have a heart defect are also at an increased risk of having a baby with a heart defect.
+The pregnant person’s treatment, medicine or health concern may put the baby’s growth and development at risk.

 Epilepsy can be affected by pregnancy.
-Some women have more seizures, others have fewer.
-Keep taking your prescription medicines and talk to your health care provider about any changes to how you manage your epilepsy before and during pregnancy.
-Your epilepsy medicine may have to be changed, as some medicines can cause serious side effects or abnormalities in the baby.
+Some people have more seizures, others have fewer.
+Keep taking your prescription medicines and talk with your health care provider about any changes to how you manage your epilepsy before and during pregnancy.
+Your epilepsy medicine may have to be changed, as some medicines can cause serious side effects or birth defects.

 Asthma should be well controlled before you start trying to become pregnant.
-When asthma isn’t well controlled, the mother’s blood oxygen level can be lower than normal.
-This will lead to lower than normal amounts of oxygen for the baby through the placenta.
+When asthma isn’t well controlled, the pregnant person’s blood oxygen level can be lower than normal.
+This will lead to lower-than-normal amounts of oxygen for the baby through the placenta.
 This can increase the risk of bleeding during the pregnancy, preterm labour, preterm birth, preeclampsia, as well as poor growth of the baby.

 When asthma is well controlled, the chances for a healthy pregnancy and a healthy baby are much higher.
 If needed, the steroids used to treat asthma are usually safe during pregnancy.